-College of Education > Academics > Certificates, Licensure & Endorsements > Social and Cultural Foundations in Education Certificate
+College of Education > Academics > Certificates, Licensure & Endorsements > Education, Culture, and Society Graduate Certificate

-The Social Cultural Foundations in Education Certificate is for students in any field who want to complement their primary degree through interdisciplinary study of the foundations of education and educational policy from a critical perspective.
+The Education, Culture, and Society Graduate Certificate is for students in any field who want to complement their primary degree through interdisciplinary study of the foundations of education and educational policy from a critical perspective.

-The Graduate Certificate in Social and Cultural Foundations in Education is designed for students in any field who want to complement their primary degree through interdisciplinary study of the foundations of education and educational policy from critical perspectives as they impact both school and non-school settings.
+The Graduate Certificate in Education, Culture, and Society is designed for students in any field who want to complement their primary degree through interdisciplinary study of the foundations of education and educational policy from critical perspectives as they impact both school and non-school settings.
 For students in Teacher, Administrator or Counselor licensure programs within the College of Education, this certificate will enhance their competitiveness in the workplace, setting them apart from educators without this background.
 Others with a broad interest in educational issues who are not professional educators will find this certificate to be a valuable supplement to their work in other fields or in their professional practice.

 Faculty who teach courses in the certificate program come from a variety of disciplines and fields within educational thought and policy studies.
 Their research interests are wide-ranging, including globalization, social theory, social construction of knowledge, and the relationship between social dynamics and social relations of inequality that play out in educational contexts.